-Includes scrubbing pads.
-Will not scratch the stove top surface.
+Includes 3 scrubbing pads.
+Will not scratch the stovetop surface.
 Less scrubbing than other products.
 Takes off dark burn stains.
 Easy to use.
 Gentle, but cleans well.
+Biodegradable formula.

 This product generally requires some heavy scrubbing for best results.

 Leaves a shiny finish.
 A gentle product.
 Can be used on stainless steel.
-Also works well cleaning water deposits off shower doors.
+Also works for cleaning water deposits off shower doors.
 A good price.
 Doesn't require much product to clean.
-Has less of a smell than other cleaners.
+Has less of a smell than others.

 This product generally requires a "rinsing" step of some kind.

-The scraper that comes with this product should be used with caution.
-It can scratch if used incorrectly.
+The scraper that comes with this product can scratch if used incorrectly.

 Scrub pads come with the cleaner.
 Works on both ceramic and glass stoves.
-Does a good job on baked on grease.
+Does a good job with baked-on grease.
 Can use on stove while it is still warm.
 Does not scratch.
 Has a good smell.